-The main distinction between a free-enterprise capitalist system, and its opposite, has to do with property rights.
+The main distinction between a free-enterprise capitalist system, and its opposite (Socialism, Communism, etc.), has to do with property rights.

 But history has demonstrated that Socialist governments both steal and enslave.

-Therefore, for a government to “redistribute wealth” under any form of socialism – individual property rights must be eradicated.
+Therefore, for a government to “redistribute wealth” under any form of socialism – that government must eradicate individual property rights.

 This distinction seems to escape most people.
 To state this principle more simply, a free enterprise economic system requires a respect for individual property rights; a socialist economic system requires there be no individual property rights.

-Most people believe that inflation is “rising prices” but this understanding reverses cause and effect.
+Most people believe that inflation is "caused" by rising prices but this understanding reverses cause and effect.
 In truth, the word “inflation” denotes “inflating” or expanding the supply of money.
 This causes every existing unit of money to be diluted in terms of its purchasing power.
 The consequence is that it takes more money units to buy the same goods or services as before – giving the appearance of rising prices.
+Inflation is created deliberately, by the central bank's monetary policy decisions.

 In spite of the fact that the US Federal Reserve Note has lost 98% of its purchasing power since 1933, banks are still required to act with at least some minimal level of discipline.
 They are still somewhat restricted in their fraudulent fractional-reserve lending practices – due to the reserve requirement to which they are subject.
 This means that all commercial banks in America are obligated to keep at least 10% of their depositors’ cash on-hand (so they can only “loan out” 90% of their depositors’ money).
 This is in order that if some depositors come to take out some of their cash – the bank will have some available to return to depositors.